Living Room Winter Decor Decorating Ideas

 Happy to say that I actually loved the results.
 The house had a different look, but one that I’m so pleased with.
 So here for all the world to see are my winter decor decorating ideas – with a little help from Pinterest.

-The basic elements of winter decor haven’t changed much in past few years.
+The basic elements of winter decor haven’t changed much in the past few years.
 I continue to follow old and new winter decorating ideas, as well as my own decorating intuition.
-I surprised myself by the results.
+I surprise myself by the results.

 Winter Decor Decorating: Ideas for the Living Room